As the number of people with COVID-19 increases, ACT Health is focusing on contacting people at the highest risk of getting COVID-19.

 In line with our pathway forward and recent changes to our processes and reporting, we will no longer be listing exposure locations on the interactive map.
-All exposure locations and the allocated classifications will continue to be listed in the exposure locations table below.

 - Choose at least one option from exposure location status and exposure location type; then

 - Enter a keyword such as the name of a suburb to only see exposure locations within that suburb; or

 - Click the name of a column to show data in ascending order based on the column's contents.
 Click the name of the column again to show data in descending order.